sebiIO/expo-draw/README.md

 **clear** [Func] - a function for passing the draw component's clear functionality

 **onChangeStrokes** [Func] - callback that is called when the draw changes.

+**enabled** [Boolean] - set if user can edit it.
+If false it disable also all touch event, so you can use it easly on GestureView like ScrollView.
 ```

 # Tips when implementing